SEARCH UNIVERSITY LIBRARIES

 FREQUENCIES VARIABLES=English Reading Math Writing /FORMAT=NOTABLE /NTILES=5 /ORDER=ANALYSIS.

 There is only one box, Statistics, that will print to the Output window.
 This box will contain the number of valid and missing values for each variable, as well as any additional statistics we requested (in this case, the quintiles).
-Note that we have set the quintiles' number formatting to use one decimal place in order to improve readability.
-By default, SPSS used four decimal places.

 The "Compare Groups" option we selected told SPSS to put the results for all four variables in a single table, side-by-side.
 From this, we can quickly make several observations about the data: